 Neglect, even more than for other forms of abuse, consists of a series of parental failings or omissions, rather than a single event.
 Deciding whether or not a child's presentation and/or the presentation or actions of the parent constitute neglect, rather than a temporary failing that is unlikely to persist or to cause the child any ongoing harm, is often a difficult task.
-Assessing for neglect can also be further complicated by the feelings of the health staff member towards the parent, who may be their primary client.
-The health staff member may be aware of, and be sympathetic to, stressors being experienced by the client and may find themselves focusing on the progress the parent client is making rather than prioritising the current impact on the child of parental behaviour.
+Assessing for neglect can also be further complicated by the feelings of the WA health system staff member towards the parent, who may be their primary client.
+The WA health system staff member may be aware of, and be sympathetic to, stressors being experienced by the client and may find themselves focusing on the progress the parent client is making rather than prioritising the current impact on the child of parental behaviour.

-A further complicating factor when assessing for neglect can be when the benchmarks held by the health staff member regarding what constitutes the minimal level of care, nurturance etc. necessary for healthy development may not match parental and/or societal expectations at the local level.
-As the consequences of neglect can be even more harmful for children than other forms of abuse, it is crucial that the health staff member maintains clarity regarding the minimal requirements for healthy physical, emotional and educational development, regardless of the setting in which they work.
-The Child Wellbeing Guide has been designed to assist health staff members to note, record and summarise evidence-based indications of possible neglect.
-It should not replace any other formal assessment to be setting in the design of the setting in the context of the setting in the setting in the context of the setting in the setting in
+A further complicating factor when assessing for neglect can be when the benchmarks held by the WA health system staff member regarding what constitutes the minimal level of care, nurturance etc. necessary for healthy development may not match parental and/or societal expectations at the local level.
+As the consequences of neglect can be even more harmful for children than other forms of abuse, it is crucial that the WA health system staff member maintains clarity regarding the minimal requirements for healthy physical, emotional and educational development, regardless of the setting in which they work.
+The Child Wellbeing-Guide has been designed to assist WA health system staff members to note, record and summarise evidence-based indications of possible neglect.
+It should not replace any other formal assessment tools.